hungphat/nodejs-intern/README.md

 # run api
-./bin/run-api.sh  # ctrl-c to stop
-call endpoint as api been run
+docker-compose up  # ctrl-c to stop call endpoint as api been run